[Moderate revision–posted 5/11/21 (replaces 3/7/14 edition)]

 OP 80.06: Leased or Loaned Vehicles and Car Allowances

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policy and procedures for use of vehicles not owned by Texas Tech personnel and authorization for car allowances.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Managing Directors of Procurement Services, Payroll Services, and TTUS Risk Management with substantive revisions forwarded through administrative channels to the Vice President for Administration & Finance and Chief Financial Officer (VPAF/CFO), the Senior Vice Chancellor/CFO, the President, and the Chancellor.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Chief Procurement Officer, the Chief Payroll Officer, and the Managing Director of TTUS Risk Management with substantive revisions forwarded through administrative channels to the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO), the Senior Vice Chancellor/CFO, the President, and the Chancellor.